-Gorilla Trekking Rules and Regulations in Uganda and Rwanda
+Gorilla Trekking Rules and Regulations Uganda Rwanda 2022/23

 Gorilla trekking rules play a significant role not only for visitor safety but also ensure mountain gorillas are well-protected in their natural habitat.
 It is mandatory for every trekker on gorilla trekking safari in Uganda or Rwanda to ensure he or she observes the set gorilla trekking or gorilla tracking rules and regulations also best referred to as safety measures, gorilla trekking etiquette, dos and don’ts or guidelines.

 Mountain gorillas exist only in Uganda, Rwanda and the Democratic Republic of the Congo (DRC) and they remain fewer than 1063 in the world.
 Tracking to see them in the wild is incredibly a life changing experience but to ensure that they thrive today and for the future generations.

 It is essential to observe gorilla trekking rules and regulations which the park official will brief you on actual date of trek in Uganda’s Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, Rwanda’s Volcanoes National Park and Congo Virunga National Park.

 Below are some of the Gorilla Trekking Rules and Regulations

 - Gorilla trekking in Uganda or Rwanda strictly for persons above 15 years and above.
 They are a category that is considered as eligible to purchase gorilla tracking permits.
 Those below this minimum age fall under category of children and they are known to carry most of the communicable diseases especially flu, cough and measles among others that can easily spread to mountain gorillas.